Commodities trading explained

-A commodity is a good used in business or on a market.
+A commodity is a raw good used in business.
 Each commodity, when traded on an exchange, must meet standards and grades.
 They may each be slightly different, however, ultimately are the same amongst all producers.
 There are two different kinds of commodities, soft and hard:

 Soft commodities – This refers to items that are grown as opposed to mined.
 For example, agricultural products such as sugar, corn, wheat, coffee and more.
 Produced by farmers, these instruments are highly sensitive to climate and weather changes, and have cyclical price patterns dictated by seasons.